GENERAL CHEMISTRY.

 A covalent bond is formed between two atoms (similar and dissimilar) by a mutual sharing of electrons .the shared pairs of electrons are counted towards the stability of both the participating atoms.

-: - A covalent bond is defined as the force of attraction arising due to mutual sharing of electrons between the two atoms.
+DEFINITION: - A covalent bond is defined as the force of attraction arising due to mutual sharing of electrons between the two atoms.

 When the two atoms combine by mutual sharing of electrons, then each of the atoms acquire stable configuration of the nearest noble gas.